KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Context Diagram

-To help us visualise the system we use the actors and componenets that were outlined in previous sections and drafter the following context diagrams.
+To help us visualise the system we use the actors and componenets that were outlined in previous sections and drafted the following context diagrams.

 ### High-level Platform Context Diagram